 Calm down, because some will generalize

-I think it's good to make it clear that I'm talking about a minority, because people love to take my comments literally.
-If you've never noticed this kind of attitude, it's very visible!
+I think it's good to make it clear that I am talking about a minority, because people love to take my comments literally.
+If you have never noticed this kind of attitude, it is quite visible!

 There are many good and cozy descendants, I had good experiences among them, but don't try to deny that there are no descendants with a superiority complex or who don't have at least one of the points mentioned in the article.